No. You must be a first-time buyer to apply for a Local Authority Home Loan unless you are availing of the Fresh Start Principle.

 Am I eligible to apply if I am from a country outside the Republic of Ireland?

-a non-EEA country with a legal right to remain and habitually reside in the Republic of Ireland for a period of 5 years; or have leave to remain extending to potentially permit 5 years reckonable residence in the Republic of Ireland; or have indefinite leave to remain in the Republic of Ireland.
+Single/joint applications where both applicant(s) are Non-EEA/EU applicants must be legally resident in Ireland for a period of 5 years; or have leave to remain extending to potentially permit 5 years reckonable residence; or have indefinite leave to remain in the State.

 I am married/in a civil partnership/in a committed relationship – can we apply as two single applicants?